PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 The boy saw her offering and after almost no time he was astonished, which was accompanied by silence.

-“That’s not right.” he observed slowly, after a little time.
+“That’s not right.” he observed, slowly, after a little time.
 “Who else you shown it to?”

 “No one, you’re the first.” came Tom’s quick reply.